 Castro / Karney Research Group - Department of Chemistry

 Computational organic chemistry with a focus on annulenes, tunneling, Möbius topology, and PAHs

 The Castro/Karney research group uses computational tools to solve physical organic chemistry problems.
 Most of our research is carried out by undergraduate students, the majority of whom join our group after taking sophomore organic chemistry.
-Using state of the art software (e.g. Gaussian, Molcas, Molpro, Polyrate) we probe reaction mechanisms at both low and high temperatures, we study molecular properties, and we try to make predictions that will be useful to experimentalists.
-Much of our work focuses on annulenes and the role that Möbius-topology species play with regard to their reaction dynamics (Fig 1).
+Using state of the art software (e.g. Gaussian, Molcas, Molpro, Polyrate) we probe mechanisms of reactions that occur at both low and high temperatures, we study molecular properties, and we try to make predictions that will be useful to experimentalists.
+Much of our earlier work focused on annulenes and the role that Möbius-topology species play with regard to their reaction dynamics (Fig 1).
 We have also worked on elucidating the mechanisms for Stone-Wales rearrangements (SWRs) and other high-temperature transformations in carbon-rich materials (Fig 2).
 These latter reactions are relevant to soot formation during combustion, and to the annealing of fullerenes and carbon nanotubes.
-Current work involves probing the contribution of heavy-atom tunneling to π-bond shifting in annulenes and to other organic reactions.
+Current work involves probing the contribution of heavy-atom tunneling to pericyclic reactions in biosynthetic pathways and biomimetic syntheses.
 The National Science Foundation has funded our research since 2006.